 - Configure external sharing settings

-- Put an Office 365 Groups expiration policy in place
+- Put a Microsoft 365 Groups expiration policy in place